SabotagePerformanceAppraisals/fans-of-less/index.md

 We believe that traditional
 organizations will not gain agility with the superficial changes that are usually sold as "Agile."
-We like less process, fewer layers, fewer roles, reduced use of "Agile tools" like JIRA, less focus on metrics, less traditional managment in disguise, and less hype.
+We like less process, fewer layers, fewer roles, reduced use of "Agile tools" such as JIRA, less focus on metrics, less traditional managment in disguise, and less hype.
 We find this stuff to be actively _counterproductive_, innoculating organizations against real change.